Edited: February, 2023

 I’ve written an article where I’ve listed my favorites that also come at a great price.

-You can check it out to see some affordable and efficient off-brand descalers that can be used instead of your machine’s.
+You can check it out to see some affordable and efficient off-brand descalers that can be used instead of your machine’s recommended product.

 Since I’ve invested in a coffee maker, I have no issue paying a bit more and using them instead of the citric acid.